frederic-perez/AmE-dictionary/data/dictionary.md

 __etch__ _v_ :five::hammer: (etched)
 __etched__ _adj_ __1__ If something is etched on your mind or memory, you can still remember it very clearly, sometimes when you would prefer to forget it. __2__ If a feeling is etched on someone’s face, their expression shows clearly what they are feeling.
 __etchings__
+__ether__ _n_ The element believed in ancient and medieval civilizations to fill all space above the sphere of the moon and to compose the stars and planets. _Syn_ quintessence _The stars, the ancients believed, both inhabited and were composed of the ether._
 __ethereal__ _adj_
 __ethereality__ _n_
 __ethos__ _n_ :nine::m: The disposition, character, or fundamental values peculiar to a specific person, people, culture, or movement. _They cultivated a subversive alternative ethos._ _The ethos of employees helping one another has stayed strong._ _The D.I.Y. ethos._ _The militaristic ethos of SWAT._ :es: espíritu, escala de valores